rmcgrath050/Learning-Journal/Module 9 - The legal aspects of data engineering and privacy-by-design/6. Topic 6 - Project reports and presentations/elearning.md

 - make sure your focusing on problem as much as possible, will show your understanding in topic!!

 #### Presentation slides
-Slide 1:  Siloed systems (CRM/e-commerce/SQL )
+- Slide 1:  Siloed systems across three systems
-Slide 2: Cloud SQL Transformation
+- Slide 2: Cloud SQL Transformation / pipeline design and normalisation Slide 3:
-Slide 3:

 ## Use that debrief box above to choose the titles